 Our son shopped more traditionally and chose the wand that went along with the “birthday” date of our visit.
-You can also purchase the wand used by many of the characters in the Harry Potter books and movies.
+You can also purchase the wand used by many of the characters in the and movies.
 If you want to save $10 dollars, you can get a wand that is not interactive.

 We all agree that the interactive wands are best.
 Most of the places where you can cast spells are pretty easy — and fun!
 We liked the magical moments in Knockturn Alley because it was less crowded — and out of the heat.
 We also liked anything that involved spilling water on unsuspecting people passing by.